tefra/xsdata/docs/codegen/wsdl_modeling.md

 ### Override transport

-Initialize transport with a custom requests session instance.
+Initialize the transport with a custom requests session instance:

 ```python
 from requests import Session